Does Doing Your Own Oil Change Void Your Warranty?

 Conclusion

 The purpose of this blog post is to inform readers about whether or not changing your own oil will void your warranty.
-The author begins by stating that there is a common misconception that if you change your own oil, it will void your warranty.
+The author begins by stating that there is a common misconception that changing your own oil will void your warranty.
 However, this is not the case.

 The author goes on to explain that the Magnuson-Moss Warranty Act protects consumers from being forced to use only authorized dealers for maintenance and repairs.
 This means that as long as you use the proper type and amount of oil, changing your own oil will not void your warranty.